MRSLodhi/3d-graph-for-bearing-life/readme.md

-this ids for 3D cureve of bearing life
+this is for 3D cureve of bearing life